Water in California

 Overview

-California — its over 37 million residents, critical ecosystems and 1.9 trillion-dollar economy — depends on a reliable and high-quality water supply.
-By 2030, California’s population is projected to reach 48.1 million, according to the California Department of Finance, placing great demands on current water supplies and infrastructure.
+California — a state that is home to nearly 40 million residents, critical ecosystems and a $2.5 trillion- economy — depends on a reliable and high-quality water supply.
+By 2030, California’s population is projected to reach 44.1 million, according to the California Department of Finance, placing great demands on current water supplies and infrastructure.

-However, Southern California remains overly dependent on water from Northern California and is vulnerable to water restrictions in the future.
-Southern California gets two-thirds of its water from the Sacramento-San Joaquin Bay Delta, the Colorado River, and the Owens Valley and Mono Basin.
-The State Water Project and Colorado River Aqueduct are challenged by regulatory restrictions, aging infrastructure, and varying delivery capabilities in wet and dry years.
-As a result, these water sources can be unreliable, especially in drought years.
+Southern California gets two-thirds of its water from the Sacramento-San Joaquin Bay Delta, the Colorado River, and the Owens Valley and Mono Basin and is vulnerable to restrictions on these supplies, including regulatory cutbacks, aging infrastructure, and varying deliveries in wet and dry years.
+As a result, these water sources are often unreliable.

 Consumers and businesses in Southern California need reliable access to water.
 Having additional local water sources could help take some of the demand pressure off Northern California sources and ecosystems.